Entry points specification¶

 *.dist-info directory of the distribution.
 This is the directory

-described in PEP 376 for installed distributions, and in PEP 427 for
+described in Recording installed projects for installed distributions,

 The file contents are in INI format, as read by Python’s